 Shadow RAM - A technique used to load a duplicate copy of BIOS from slower ROM into faster RAM.
-This enhances system performance because it provides higher access speed to the BIOS.
+This enhances system performance providing higher access speed to the BIOS.

 SIMM - An acronym for Standard Inline Memory Module.
 A small printed circuit board containing memory chips.